rhine59/ebike/README.md

 ![bootloader assembly](images/2020/06/bootloader-assembly.png)

-Now that we have built the `bootloader`, we need to adjust the voltage supply to the 860c display LCD.
+Now that we have built the `bootloader`, we need to adjust the voltage supply that will reach the 860c display LCD.

 ## Adjusting the output voltage from the DC Booster